 - The front rows have the largest number of teeth.

-- When a front tooth is loose, it is replaced from a store of backup teeth embedded in their jaws.
+- When a front tooth is loose, it is replaced by a store of backup teeth embedded in its jaws.

 How Long Do Great White Sharks Live – Great White Shark Lifespan

 - A 2014 study reveals that the estimated lifespan of great white sharks is as much as 70 years or more.